Mount St

 Advertising

 Looking for the best restaurants in Mayfair?
 You're spoilt for choice in this extremely swanky central London neighbourhood.
 There are enough Michelin stars to feed a village here and prices are fittingly fierce.
-But if you're after some indulgence or looking for the perfect celebration spot, then this is where you should be taking your hard-earned cash, to hotel joints such as The Ritz and Claridge's in-house eateries.
+But if you're after some indulgence or looking for the perfect celebration spot, then this is where you should be taking your hard-earned cash, with hotel joints such as The Ritz and Claridge's in-house eateries some of the area's finest.
 A tip: look out for set lunch menus, which many Mayfair fine-dining restaurants such as Pavyllon and Murano offer, and make the whole experience that much more affordable.
-Go forth and feast: these are Mayfair's finest food spots.
+Go forth and feast: these are Mayfair's most impressive food spots.

 Recommended: The best restaurants in London.